 Past midnight, the Magician, realizing what he must do, stealthily slipped out of his cell and bolted up the stone wall that bordered the palace, leapt to the ground on the other side and took one of the guard’s horses, and fled to the port.
 A small junk had been quickly procured and secretly prepared for his stealthy departure.
 He had no time to waste as he dismounted and gathered the items the team had packed in pouches strapped onto the saddle.
 A small cloth bag contained fresh fruits that could be eaten over several days and a makeshift lunch basket held staples that could stretch for a week, maybe two.
 The rest of the neatly wrapped food had already been loaded onto the vessel by an attendant who had preceded him to the port.
-In his haste as he jumped onto the dock, the Magician’s amulet fell out of his pocket.
+In his haste as the Magician jumped onto the dock, his amulet fell out of his pocket.
 It made a loud thunk on the wood slats but with his mind focused only on escape as he loaded food items onto the small junk, he didn’t notice.
 The Second Captain who was passed out behind a crate nearby, did hear it though and poked his head out to see the Magician stepping aboard the Chinese junk.

 He scrambled up to report what he saw to the Emperor who would surely be interested in this turn of events, but not before grabbing the dropped amulet.
 He saw an old mare in the distance and as he ran towards it he bumped into a peasant woman, who was making her way to the junk.
 “Watch whar you’re going,” he snarled in a drunken tone as he disappeared.

 The woman was unfazed as she hurried toward the Magician, who was still making his way onto the craft.
 She reached out her fingers to touch his sleeve and he immediately recognized the hand with jeweled bands around her wrist in the sliver of moonlight.
 “Lady Feiyan!” he whispered hoarsely.